KonnexionsGmbH/ora_bench/README.md

 - the following data in the configuration parameters is determined at runtime:
 -- cx_Oracle version (`benchmark.driver`) and
 -- Python version (`benchmark.language`).
-- all configuration parameters are managed by the program OraBench.java and made available in a suitable file (`file.configuration.name.cx_oracle.python`)
+- all configuration parameters are managed by the program OraBench.java and made available in a suitable file (`file.configuration.name.python`)
 - Python uses for batch operations the `executemany` method of the `cursor` class for the operation `INSERT`
 - the fetch size (`connection.fetch.size`)
 - the value fetch size (`connection.fetch.size`) is not used because the operation `SELECT` uses the operation `Cursor.fetchall()`